Inverse design of deployable origami structures that approximate a general surface: Inverse design framework

 For inverse design, a key point with the marching algorithm is that discovering a RFFQM pattern and computing its kinematics in Eq.~(\ref{eq:yij}) are efficient calculations; both the pattern and any of its folded states are determined by computations that scale linearly with the number of panels as $ O(MN)$ due to the explicit iterative nature of the procedure.
-Consequently, we can dedicate most of our computational resources toward solving an inverse design problem, rather than computing the ``origami constraints" involved in such discovery.
+Consequently, we can dedicate most of our computational resources towards solving an inverse design problem, rather than computing { the design and kinematic constraints involved in the discovery of such patterns.}